Calculation

 Created

-When copying or moving an arbitrary file, the Created field contains the date of this copy or move operation.
+Date of the calibration file creation.
+When copying or moving a calibration file, the Created field contains the date of this copy or move operation.

 Modified